 Inside the cocoon, the pupae are protected from insecticide and toxins.
 They're located out of the way, under chairs or containers where they are protected from sunlight.
 Plus, they anchor to the carpet, grass or kennel, making mechanical vacuuming useless.
 If needed, they can stay in the pupae stage for a year.
 Pupae are stimulated to "hatch" by vibrations in the area or carbon dioxide.
 Timing allows adults to emerge when they have the best chance of finding a mammal to feed on.

 Adults emerge hungry, and they will feed and mate as soon as they find a host.
-Fleas feed several times a day for up to 4 hours each time, which they can do because their saliva has a protein that prevents the blood from clotting.
+Fleas feed several times a day for up to four hours each time, which they can do because their saliva has a protein that prevents the blood from clotting.
 This saliva protein is also the reason for flea allergies, which causes the pet to scratch and tear at their skin.
 Adult fleas pass pepper-looking feces called flea dirt, which is digested blood.
 Flea dirt is a rich food for the larvae in the environment, and it will turn red on a white paper towel if you wet it.

 Vacuum the areas that are not hosed down, especially under tables, chairs and shelving, then dispose of the vacuumed contents in a plastic bag.
 This removes the flea adults and eggs in the area.
 Wash kennels, scrub the inside runs and clean under everything.
 Spray the environment with an insecticide that contains an IGR (Insect Growth Regulator), which is the only way to get rid of pupae.
 The IGR is a flea hormone that prevents the pupae from maturing, and they die in the cocoon.
 This is critical – make sure you spray under furniture, shelving and whelping boxes.
 Most products today are safe for your dogs, but as a precaution, let them dry before putting your dog back in the environment.
 This only takes a few minutes.